i-z-havi/final-for-course/README.md

 The server API is linked here: https://github.com/i-z-havi/final-project-server

 In addition, a script file labelled "PolicyDbScript.sql" is located within the project.
 It is meant to create the database within SSMS.
-You will need to run it in order to set the database up.
+You will need to run it in order to set the database up and mark users as admins.

 ## How to use website